 How do we justify the cost to leadership?

-The biggest mistake is a big-bang rewrite.
+The biggest mistake is attempting a big-bang rewrite.
 Teams also frequently skip automated testing before making changes.
 Start small, automate tests first, and iterate with controlled rollouts.

 Can AI accelerate the modernization process?